LMS Requirements: An Ultimate Checklist

 Another thing that will help you narrow down the choice is, of course, budget considerations.
 After all, when searching for a learning platform, there’s no avoiding the financial aspect.

-To find the perfect system for your budget, know the pros and cons of different pricing models and pick one that’s most suitable for your company.
+To find the perfect system for your budget, compare pricing models across LMS vendors and pick one that’s most suitable for your company.
 There are several primary pricing models:

 For more on which method of payment suits you best, read the full LMS pricing guide.